 You also want to verify the bank is not making a mistake or overcharging for fees.
 Likewise, you can also make sure that merchants you are buying products and services from are not overcharging you!

-To see a more technical term for balancing an account, review this short reference article at Wikipedia (Balance and Accounting).
+To see a more technical term about balancing an account, review this short reference article on Wikipedia (Balance and Accounting).

 2 Strategies For Balancing Your Checkbook